miaklwalker/TileMapper/README.md

 **TileMapper**

 First you will need to decide the types for your project.
-Then you will need to either pass a list of your types
+Then you will need to either pass a type and color one at a time

 ```JavaScript
 let tilemapper = new TileMapper(canvas,context)